rimbu-org/rimbu/docs/blog/2021-09-02-how-it-got-started.md

 as well create a whole collection library instead of just one collection implementation.
 I learned a lot from this effort about immutable data structures and creating strict but useful types.
 However, after some time, I realized that Scala, while having a great compiler, was holding me back in writing the code I wanted to write.
 Also, it seemed the community was getting split (due to a complete rewrite of Scala), and its popularity seemed to go down.
 In the meantime, Scala does have a new Vector implementation with the `insert` and `remove` methods.
+I actually discovered this quite recently.
 However, I found the documentation of the structure lacking so I cannot compare it to my approach.

 Since I was now using TypeScript at work, it seemed an interesting exercise to me to see if I could better write down my ideas in this language.
 It turned out that this was indeed the case.
 And stil, I could create quite rich interfaces for the collection methods.
-This led me to abandon the Scala effort, and fully focus on the TypeScript library.
+This led me to abandon the Scala effort, and fully focus on the TypeScript library (I basically ported/rewrote the Scala code to TypeScript).
 And now, I have (finally) released the Rimbu library.

 There are many things still to be done, but I am satisfied with the library so far.
 I hope developers will find it useful for their own projects, and am hopeful to hear what they think of it.
 I hope to find time to extensively document the data structure behind Rimbu's List in the near future.
 I find it quite